 The Museum of London illustrates the history of the capital city of the United Kingdom, from prehistory to the early twenty-first century.
 The museum is one of the largest and also one of the most interesting of its kind.

-The museum is housed in the Barbican, at the site of a former Roman fort.
-It is located at a busy intersection near London Wall, a street that follows the route of the old Roman wall around the city.
-You can see a part of this wall from inside the museum.
-The entrance to the museum is on the first floor.
-An escalator across the street brings you to the pedestrian highway; walk across the footbridge to get to the museum’s entrance.
+Until the December 2022 the museum was housed in the Barbican, at the site of a former Roman fort.
+It was located at a busy intersection near London Wall, a street that follows the route of the old Roman wall around the city.

 The Museum of London opened in 1976 in a modern building designed by Powell and Moya as part of the Barbican, a typical postwar complex with lots of concrete and several high rises in Brutalist style.
 The museum was created by combining the collections of the Guildhall Museum and the London Museum in Kensington Palace.

-Since the museum has reached its capacity at the Barbican site, it decided in May 2016 to relocate to Smithfield Market, a huge Victorian-era market hall situated nearby.
-The museum is expected to open at the new site in 2021.
+Since the museum had reached its capacity at the Barbican site, it decided in May 2016 to relocate to a larger in the Smithfield Market, a huge Victorian-era market hall situated nearby at West Smithfield.
+The museum is expected to open at the new site in 2026.

 The museum has an impressive collection of objects related to the history of the city.
 The museum’s galleries are spread over two floors and arranged in chronological order.
 Visitors enter the museum from the upper floor, where the exhibitions covering the history of London from prehistoric times to the Great Fire of London in 1666 are located.
 The lower floor houses the galleries of modern London, from the late seventeenth century to today.